timothyfraser/foundations/setup/README.md

 ### Problem: LM Studio not starting or crashing
 **Solution:**
-1. Make sure your computer meets the minimum system requirements
+1. Make sure your computer meets the minimum system requirements (If you're using MAC+Intel, you can use Ollama instead: https://ollama.com/)
 2. Update your graphics drivers
 3. Try running LM Studio as administrator
 4. Check if your antivirus is blocking the application